LelnaG/compeng-3sk3-algorithms/README.md

 # COMPENG 3SK3 Algorithms
-Algorithms completed in the Computer-Aided Engineering course (COMPENG 3SK3) at McMaster University.
+Three algorithms completed in the Computer-Aided Engineering course (COMPENG 3SK3) at McMaster University.
 ## 1. Gaussian Elimination
 Gaussian Elimination is a method of solving a set of two or more linear equations.
 The idea behind the method is to eliminate variables, one at a time, from each equation in the set until only one variable remains.
 With that final variable, its value can be easily determined and then substituted back into the previous equation(s) to solve for the other unknown variables.